jayedrashid/React-Jumpstart/README.md

 ## State `useEffect` Hook

 The Effect Hook lets you perform side effects in function components.
 This useEffect Hook run code on every render. useEffect function fires on every render.
-When we change the data it rerender this to the DOM.
-Whenever the state changes useEffect function rerenders.
+When we change the data, it rerenders this to the DOM.
+Whenever the state changes, the useEffect function rerenders.

 Whether or not you’re used to calling these operations “side effects” (or just “effects”), you’ve likely performed them in your components before.